Columbia River Inter-Tribal Fish Commission

 The Columbia River Inter-Tribal Fish Commission (CRITFC) is a fishery resource for the treaty tribes of the Columbia River.
-Under the treaty, the native tribes, The Nez Perce Tribe, Warm Springs Reservation Tribe, and Umatilla Indian Reservation Tribe, have to the right to fish in the Columbia River, which means their fishery must be reserve and protect.
+Under the treaty, the native tribes, the Nez Perce Tribe, Warm Springs Reservation Tribe, and Umatilla Indian Reservation Tribe, have to the right to fish in the Columbia River, which means their fishery must be reserved and protected.
+CRITFC also serves as a tribal police force.

 History

 As stated in The First Oregonians, "The Yakama Nation, the Confederated Tribes of Warm Springs, the Confederated Tribes of the Umatilla Indian Reservation, and the Nez Perce Tribe, who reserved the rights to fish under 1855 treaties with the United States, found CRITFC in 1977.”
 Their members may fish at all usual and accustomed fishing locations in the Columbia River Basin.
 The rights includes ceremonial, subsistence, and commercial fisheries.

 In an article by Government Innovators Network, Innovations Harvard in 1977 the tribes of Yakama, Umatilla, Nez Perce, and Warm Springs decided to converge together because of the growing problem of salmon not being restored.
 This was because the federal and state government for over 100 years have been using salmon as something to mass harvest than to protect.
 This group that collaborated created what's known as the Columbia River Inter- Tribal Fish Commission (CRITFC).
 Their main goal is to look at salmon as not to be seen as something of natural resource to be used at such a big project, but to have them be restored and saved for the tribes, and people in the Pacific Northwest.
 The CRITFC first had to go through multiple steps in order to create the commission such as fundraising, fish management, habitat restoration, and many more steps.
 Currently in Portland Oregon is where their headquarters is located, and is directed by members of the four tribes.
 CRITFC has much strength when it comes to how they operate including the many programs that are utilized such as fishery management.